ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 "Laughing at what in the washroom?
 Must not be healing as fast as we've been thinking."
 Cat exclaims, eyes narrowing the same as Sloane, she makes a circling motion next to her head with her index finger,

-*"General Melgren is in favor of the other was college?"*
+*"General Melgren is in favor of the Aretian Schoolhouse?"*

 *"I know, right?"* Dain pauses, then adds: *"Cath had me propose him as Squadron Zero's Navarrian liaison this morning too."*